nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 fields of all entries, and return all entries that match at least one of the keywords provided.
 The UI will then be updated to display the list of entries that were returned as a search result.

+Given below is an example usage scenario:

+The user wants to find for good food places within NUS.

+Step 1: User enters the command `find 5/5`.

+Step 2: The food diary displays all entries that have a rating of 5/5.

+Step 3: User is considering whether to visit the food place in the first entry, and uses the view command `view 1` to look through that particular food entry to see past reviews.

+Step 4: User decides to visit that particular food place.

 To better understand how the Find feature works, refer to the diagrams provided for the FindAll feature, as the implementation is largely the same.